CROSS COUNTRY

 Athlete Transfers/Changes and/or Withdrawals

-• Athlete withdrawals will be accepted up to race day.
-Please use email to notify us of withdrawals up to Friday 6th September, then; please notify us in person at the venue of any withdrawals needing to be processed on the 7th or 8th September.
+• Athlete withdrawals will be accepted up to race day (entry fees are non-refundable).
+Please use email to notify us of withdrawals up to Friday 29th August, then; please notify us in person at the venue of any withdrawals needing to be processed on the 30th or 31st August.

 PROGRAMME